microlinux/tello/README.md

 Tello objects require a minimum of 2 parameters to initialize, the local IP address and port to bind.

-Ex. drone = tello.Tello('192.168.10.2', 8888)
+Ex. `drone = tello.Tello('192.168.10.2', 8888)`

 Methods that require distance or speed parameters expect feet or MPH.
 Include parameter imperial=False for meters and KPH.

 Ex. `drone = tello.Tello('192.168.10.2', 8888, imperial=False)`

-If you send a command to the Tello and it doesn't respond within .3 seconds, a RuntimeError is raised.
+If you send a non-movement command to the Tello and it doesn't respond within .3 seconds, or a movement command and it doesn't respond in 5 seconds, a RuntimeError is raised.
 You may specify the number of seconds to wait with the one of two timeout parameters: command\_timeout or move\_timeout.